MarkhamShofner/instructor-code-challenge/README.md

 #### Markham Shofner Submission
-- Link to my deployed site (https://dirapppp.herokuapp.com/)on Heroku
+- Link to my deployed site (https://dirapppp.herokuapp.com/) on Heroku
 - This app uses both vanilla JavaScript and a JavaScript MVC library.
 Benefits of an MVC library include easier/faster syntax to remember and implement.
 Drawbacks include potentially slower times, as the page must load a library initially.
 Additionally, a challenge for a student learning the library could be the time required to build the requisite knowledge capital needed to implement the beneficial aspects of that library.